 Since the establishment of the RCSC in 1981, several reform efforts have been made to improve civil servants’ competencies and performances.
 Nevertheless, the core impediments against developing a more professional and efficient bureaucracy remain entrenched in the system.
 Although the civil servant to population ratio is 1:25 as of 2019, inefficient service delivery has become an impediment to our national development and progress.
 This is evident from the Royal Kasho on Civil Service Reform issued to the RCSC during the 113th National Day Celebration.
-As desired by His Majesty the King, we must prepare for our future and adapt to the globalized world by capitalizing on being a small nation’s strength and opportunities.
+As His Majesty, the King desired, we must prepare for our future and adapt to the globalized world by capitalizing on being a small nation’s strength and opportunities.

-Therefore, this paper will study how our government could initiate civil service reform to achieve greater efficiency and effectiveness and responsiveness towards public service delivery.
+Therefore, this study explores how our government could initiate civil service reform to achieve greater efficiency, effectiveness, and responsiveness towards public service delivery.

 Why Civil Service Reform?

 Recent studies have indicated that governments worldwide continuously aim to improve public service delivery, accountability and transparency to respond to citizens’ needs.
-Even governments with a high standard of public services delivery are under constant pressure to improve continuously (World Bank, 2020).
-Similarly, Kazakhstan’s government has been developing a professional public workforce to improve its administrative efficiency and public services quality (OECD, 2018).
+Even governments with a high standard of public service delivery are under constant pressure to improve continuously (World Bank, 2020).
+Similarly, Kazakhstan’s government has developed a professional public workforce to improve its administrative efficiency and public service quality (OECD, 2018).
 Likewise, Xiaoqi (2012) highlighted that civil service reforms in China aim to promote administrative efficiency and help policymakers strengthen their control over the civil service to enable China to regulate and manage its increasingly complex economy and society.
-Moreover, civil service reform in ASEAN member countries concluded that reforming the public sector can narrow the gap between the government and populace by creating an efficient and responsive public sector (Kim & Araya, 2012).
+Moreover, civil service reform in ASEAN member countries concluded that reforming the public sector can narrow the government’s gap by creating an efficient and responsive public sector (Kim & Araya, 2012).

-Some authors have also suggested that an efficient, transparent, responsive and accountable public administration is of paramount importance for a nation’s proper functioning and the primary means through which government strategies to achieve (UNDP, 2015).
+Some authors have also suggested that an efficient, transparent, responsive, and accountable public administration is paramount for a nation’s proper functioning and the primary means of achieving government strategies (UNDP, 2015).
 The literature review shows that governments have to reshape public sector leadership to deal with new challenges (OECD, 2001).
-Furthermore, the research draws its conclusions from an analysis of 14 countries’ experiences to reduce public expenditures, improve policy responsiveness and implementation, improve government as an employer, improve service delivery, and build public and private sector confidence (Manning & Parison, 2003).
+Furthermore, the research concludes an analysis of 14 countries’ experiences to reduce public expenditures, improve policy responsiveness and implementation, improve government as an employer, improve service delivery, and build public and private sector confidence (Manning & Parison, 2003).

-Obongo & Wilkins (2014) argued that governments worldwide have been reacting to unprecedented economic challenges and rapid changes in political and public expectations over the past two decades.
-This is evident from the OECD’s publication that Citizens’ rising demands and expectations concerning public services’ quality increase pressure on the public administration to improve its efficiency and responsiveness and be innovative flexible in responding to longer-term issues (OECD, 2010).
+Obongo & Wilkins (2014) argued that governments worldwide have reacted to unprecedented economic challenges and rapid political and public expectations changes over the past two decades.
+This is evident from the OECD’s publication that Citizens’ rising demands and expectations concerning public services’ quality, increase pressure on the public administration to improve its efficiency and responsiveness and be innovative flexible in responding to longer-term issues (OECD, 2010).

 Best Practices & Lessons Learnt

-The majority of prior research indicated that the civil service’s effective performance depends on merit as the basis of recruitment, selection, pay-scale, performance appraisal and promotion and retention practices.
+There exists a very extensive literature on this issue and the majority of prior research indicated that the civil service’s effective performance depends on merit as the basis of recruitment, selection, pay-scale, performance appraisal and promotion and retention practices.
 Civil servants need practical training and career development, which would result in better organizational and individual performance.
 Consequently, successful reforms in these areas can substantially increase public service effectiveness and efficiency (OECD, 2001; Iqbal & Ahmad, 2006; World Bank, 2008; UNDP, 2015b).
-Therefore, reform initiatives could be prioritized within three main areas: delivery excellence, service-oriented civil servants, and effective and efficient organizations critical to improving overall public services (World Bank, 2020).
+Therefore, reform initiatives could be prioritized within three main areas: delivery excellence, service-oriented civil servants, and effective and efficient, organizations critical to improving overall public services (World Bank, 2020).
 In contrast, Repucci (2014) argued that the civil service reform generally includes reforms in remuneration, human resources, downsizing and operational efficiencies.